-We are all human beings and as such internally we are not wired to neatly split our professional and personal lives.
-It therefore surprises me when I work with a team who know very little about the lives of each other.
+We are all human beings and as such internally, we are not wired to neatly split our professional and personal lives.
+It, therefore, surprises me when I work with a team who know very little about the lives of each other.
 The relationships that have developed can be very transactional.
-With little to no investment in understanding the person you are interacting with.
+With little to no investment in understanding the person, you are interacting with.
 Some of you reading this may be thinking, “why would I need to, we’re too busy.
 It’s the responsibility of the other person to manage their lives”.
 I’d suggest there is a better balance that could be struck in many of teams I work with.
 Why not share something that others don’t know about you.
-You might just find that someone has a real challenge in their personal life that that could explain their sometimes ‘erratic’ behavior.
+You might just find that someone has a real challenge in their personal life that could explain their sometimes ‘erratic’ behaviour.
 Alternatively, you may find that you have skills or experience that the organisation lacks and are not being used.

 Area 3 – ability to get decisions to stick

 Very often decisions that ‘appear’ to get taken in meetings don’t stand up once people leave the room.
 A common cause for this can be linked to people not trusting the team to actually say what they really think and feel about situations.
 Creating an environment where people do feel like they can speak out can have a dramatic effect.
 This can take courage though.
 And real discipline from everyone to not shout people down when they have alternative points of view.
 Stepping back and asking as a team how comfortable people feel to speak out is an interesting exercise.
 Depersonalising the approach can have more effective results.
 For example, asking the question, how could we improve our team environment to draw out different views and opinions more effectively?